-Liquid termiticides are applied by trenching, rodding, and/or drilling around the building and treating the soil with a liquid termiticide to create a zone of insecticidetreated soil approximately 1 foot wide around the foundation of the building.
+Liquid termiticides are applied by trenching, rodding, and/or drilling around the building and treating the soil with a liquid termiticide to create an insecticide barrier approximately 1 foot wide around the foundation of the building.
 (Treated trenches must be a minimum of 4 inches wide, but termiticide migrates into nearby soil.)
-Foraging subterranean termites attempting to invade a structure will be exposed to this zone of treated soil and die (Figure 7).
-In most cases, it will also control termites that have already infested the building because they must travel through this treated soil when they return to the soil for moisture.
+This insecticide barrier protects a building from initial invasion by killing foraging termites trying to enter the area (Figure 7).
+In most cases, it will also control termites that have already infested the building because they must travel through this treated soil barrier when they return to the soil for moisture.
 Unless they have already established a carton nest or have some other aboveground source of moisture, even Formosan termites must return to the soil.

 Depending on how the building is constructed, it is sometimes necessary for the technician to drill through the flooring and slab on the interior and inject termiticide.
 It is also necessary to treat bath traps, and this usually means the technician must enter the building, cut or drill through a wall to access the bath trap, and treat the exposed soil with a small amount of termiticide.
 For buildings with crawlspaces, the technician must crawl under the house and trench and treat around all support piers.
 With most termiticides, the technician will need to trench and treat along the inside of the foundation wall in crawlspaces.
 In some cases, it is also necessary to drill horizontally through brick and other types of masonry and inject termiticide into voids through which termites may enter.

 The liquid termiticides on the market today are quite effective and most provide many years of residual control of both eastern subterranean termites and Formosan termites.
-Of course, any activity that disturbs the zone of treated soil will create a potential point of entry for termite infestation.
-Examples of such activities include digging flower beds too near the building, piling mulch or leaves against the building, treated soil being washed away from the building, untreated soil being washed against the building, stacking firewood against the building, and adding untreated wood structures (trellises, planter boxes, steps, etc.) to the building.
+Of course, any activity that disturbs the treated soil barrier will create a potential point of entry for termite infestation.
+Examples of such activities include digging flower beds too near the building, piling mulch or leaves against the building, treated soil being washed away from the building, untreated soil being washed against the building, stacking fire wood against the building, and adding untreated wood structures (trellises, planter boxes, steps, etc.) to the building.

-Termite Bait Stations
+Bait Stations

 In-ground baits consist of bait stations placed in the ground at regular spacings around the perimeter of the building.
-The bait consists of a material that is highly palatable to termites and is impregnated with a slow-acting insect growth regulator insecticide.
+The bait consists of a material that is highly palatable to termites and is impregnated with a slow-acting insect growth regulator-type insecticide.
 Foraging workers carry this baited material back to the colony where it is shared with other colony members, eventually resulting in control.
 Because insecticides used in baits are slow acting, it can take several months to obtain control of active infestations with bait stations alone.
 Bait stations must be inspected regularly so depleted stations can be refilled and damaged stations replaced.
 The frequency of inspection ranges from annually to quarterly, depending on the product used.

-Bait stations can be used for preventive or corrective treatments, but when used on buildings with active termite infestations, bait stations are often used in combination with spot treatments of liquid termiticides.
+Bait stations can be used for preventive or corrective treatments, but when used on buildings with active termite infestations, bait stations are usually used in combination with spot treatments of liquid termiticides.
 The liquid termiticides are applied to those areas of the building where termite infestations are known to exist in order to hasten control.